FRENCH FAIENCE ART POTTERY BAROQUE DRESSER BOX

 Most antique Faience Pottery was of a quasi-utilitarian nature, like Jugs or Pitchers and Plates, but with a distinct aesthetic flair.
-Vases and other decorative ware were also made in the older days, but many tend to be of rather regular shapes.
+Vases and other decorative ware were also made in the older days, but many tend to be of rather regular and ordinary shapes.
 Designs tend to be Floral or Geometric in nature, and some have simple depictions of pastoral scenes with one or two persons carrying farm duties, so-called Bretons and Bretonnes, against an all-white background.

 The vast majority of antique Faience was made in small Studios or by individual Artists.
 These early pieces were signed with the Artist’s initials or monogram, along with a symbol or the full name of their location.
 Hence, QUIMPER or other names of regions where Faience Pottery was made do not reflect any actual manufacturer or maker, but rather a number of Art Studios or Artists that worked in the area.
 Much later, around very-late-18thC onwards, some studios were much larger or became Collectives, and some marks and signatures from that period are linked to a specific company, as in the case of the HENRIOT factory in Quimper, France.

 Old Faience is very popular nowadays and can fetch high prices at Auction.
 Because early examples were made of Earthenware and, as noted above, were of utilitarian nature, many show clear signs of distress and wear such chips or cracks.
-However, this is to be expected and in most cases it does not detract from their value.
+However, this is to be expected and in most cases, it does not detract from their value.
 In fact, some collectors believe it adds character to a Faience piece.
-This is unlike what you would expect on a Meissen Porcelain Figurine or a pair of Sevres Urns that are usually more valuable if in perfect condition, even though they date from a similar period, since the latter were meant to be used for display only.
+This is unlike what you would expect from a Meissen Porcelain Figurine or a pair of Sevres Urns that are usually more valuable if in perfect condition, even though they date from a similar period since the latter were meant to be used for display only.

 Check our research guides to help you in identifying and appraising your own collection at marks4antiques.com.